Skip to content

 Change the words “FirstName” in the short code to the name of parameter you want to use in CPV Lab.

-For example, if we want to place the state (or region) of our user into our landing page, we have to put the name of the parameter we used in CPV Lab into the WordPress short code.
+For example, if we want to place the state (or region) of our user on our landing page, we have to put the name of the parameter we used in the affiliate tracking software CPV Lab into the WordPress shortcode.

 Since we used the name “example1” as the name of our parameter (like this):